 Less variety.
 Regardless of how stunning the band is, they only know a few songs.
 In addition, they likely play a particular type, for example, rock, pop, R&B, or country.

 More space.
-A live band occupies more space in your site since they use more gear.
+A live band occupies more space on your site since they use more gear.
 Do you have the space accessible?
 Use a flooring design tool to know how much space you have for performers.

 Volume.
 Most bands are loud or need a powerful sound system, which can overwhelm a few visitors—particularly in small venues.

 Simple replacements.
 When your DJ becomes ill, they’ll probably have a backup who can take their spot.
-If you can’t find a DJ you can also find music on Spotify or YouTube and play them randomly but it may look cheap.
+If you can’t find a DJ, you can also find music on Spotify or YouTube and play them randomly, but it may look cheap.

-The cons of hiring a DJ for your occasion
+The Cons of Hiring a DJ for your Occasion

 A DJ can’t slow the tempo down or play a long solo to accommodate for time.

 Your DJ may crack some jokes or say things that they think it’s funny and entertaining.
 However, this could have the opposite effect on the crowd.